greenonline/Taipan_40_Column_Apple_II/README.md

 ### Errata from book

+*This list just keeps on growin' and the years keep on passin'*.

 #### Tea purchasing

-A patch is required due to an omission in the book (page 49), in order to be able to purchase tea:
+A patch is required due to an omission in the book (page 49), chatper six, in order to be able to purchase tea:

 ```
 261 IF X$ = "S" THEN X1 = 1